bcgov/parks-asset-img-class/README.md

 ## Usage

 This repository is a collaboration space for a 2026 UBC MDS capstone project.
-This README will be completed by the Capstone team.
+This README will be completed by the Capstone team. (please replace when ready)

 ## Getting Help or Reporting an Issue